golemfactory/awesome-golem/README.md

 > Welcome to **Awesome Golem**, a community-curated list of resources, links, projects, tools and applications on Golem!

-The users of Golem run the reference implementation in the form of Yagna.
-Together they make up the Golem Network, a P2P marketplace for computational resources where individuals can act as one of the two non-exclusive roles; a provider selling idle resources, or a requestor buying resources to run tasks.
+The users of Golem run the reference implementation in the form of the Rust implementation, Yagna.
+Together the users make up the Golem Network, a P2P marketplace for computational resources where individuals can act as one of the two non-exclusive roles; a provider selling idle resources, or a requestor buying resources to run tasks.

 ## Contents